Level 3 Community Health and Wellbeing Apprenticeship

 P - Perform actions to protect and improve health

-A - Achieve a recognised qualification for your development
+A - Achieve a recognised apprenticeship for your development

 C - Contribute to positive change in peoples live